jxbal/planit/proposal.md

-Project Proposal <br/>
+Project Proposal: PlanIt <br/>
 Owen Dewing, Kelly Tao, Juan Ballesteros <br/>

 Project Description: <br/>
-For our project, we have decided to build a mobile-based scheduling app to facilitate group projects, weekend hangouts, family reunions and more.
+For our project, we have decided to build a mobile-based scheduling app to facilitate group projects, weekend hangouts, family reunions, and more.
+Currently, existing scheduling programs include manual calendar applications and Zoom scheduling.
+This application will allow users to import calendars from other applications or input manual times, highlighting available times for groups to meet/hang out.
+The software required includes React for frontend, C#, and .NET for backend, in addition to Firebase for authentication and various calendar APIS. <br/>

+Project Justification: <br/>
+We believe that this project exemplifies knowledge from throughout our CMSI courses, such as multiple languages, web/mobile development, authentication work (Firebase), and more.
+Some languages highlighted will be C#, React, and .NET.
+The project at an overall view looks doable, but more complex features will possibly take more than one semester, depending on time and effort.
+Overall, we believe the project tackles an existing problem that many students/families/friends/etc. have struggled with at least once in their lifetime.

 - Group scheduling
 - Import existing calendars (Google, Outlook, Apple, etc.)